libishm/ros_hardyboys_frontend/README.md

 # Unity_ros#_hardyboys_frontend
-the Frontend Unity setup to visualize curves from the controller for the robotic toolpath
+the Frontend Unity setup to visualize curves from the HTC vive controller and publish the points as a Json file